SSC Steering Committee

 Simon recalls “My interest in conservation started as a child, earlier than I can remember.
 A fascination for wild animals and plants has always been in my blood.
 A career in conservation was the only option for me.
 I have been privileged to have been closely associated with IUCN and the Species Survival Commission (SSC) for much of my professional life, most of that time as a member of the IUCN Secretariat.
 The SSC is in many senses my home.”

 Before becoming Chair of the SSC, Simon coordinated the IUCN/SSC biodiversity assessments, including those on mammals, reptiles, amphibians and marine species.
 He says: “This has brought home to me how seriously the status of very many species is deteriorating, despite our best conservation efforts.
 There are some notable exceptions, but overall we are not keeping pace with the ever growing threats.
 This is leading to not only the loss of species, but is also jeopardising the livelihoods of millions of people who depend on wild species.
 The SSC has made, and is continuing to make, huge strides in the delivery of species-related data.
 This is excellent.
 However, conservation delivery does not just happen as a result of making the data available.
 I want to see the SSC be proactive in working with countries and regions, and with a larger array of partners, to help stimulate the conservation actions need to stem the rising tide of extinctions.”

 Simon’s priorities include:

-- Making the SSC’s biodiversity dataset much more broadly representative of the world’s biomes and species, with a target to complete major assessments of marine, freshwater and dryland species, and plants, by 2012.
+• Making the SSC’s biodiversity dataset much more broadly representative of the world’s biomes and species, with a target to complete the assessment of 160,000 species by 2016.

 SSC Deputy Chair